prabhatsharma/silversurfer-client/README.md

 silversurfer-client
 ====================

 Its a client for silversurfer-server.
-The client and server together forma  basic CRUD application and can be used as a seed MEAN application.
+The client and server together form a basic CRUD application and can be used as a seed MEAN application.

 Start the server before starting client.
 To start client use following command.